jgato/jgato/IPv6_Introduction.md

 Just some basic stuff and learning about IPv6.

+> My intention is to keep this tutorial live, as long as I learn more about IPv6.
+But, I dont want to finish with a too complex tutorial.
+Any feedback is welcome.

 > To play with IPv6 commands, I will use a laboratory composed by three servers with IPv6 enabled.
 One of the servers is just a regular provisioner server, that we use to deploy other servers.
 The we have a coupe of Openshift Single Node servers.

 We will just start for the beginning, get the IPv6 addresses (we will see why I use addresses instead of address later).
 In this case, I am using br-ex, which is the main interface with an Openshift installation.

 ```bash
 # ip -6 addr show br-ex